shipcloud/shipcloud-developer-portal/concepts/index.md

 ### Integration guide
-To make it easier for you to start working with the shipcloud api and also to give you a better overview of the features we're supporting and we'd like you to integrate into your software as well, we wrote a handy [integration guide that you can download](https://www.dropbox.com/s/7lvj9e0ii61ylgl/shipcloud_integration_guide_v_0_3.pdf).
-In it aside from what you can find here we're also giving you a few pro tips to present your customers with a seamless user experience as well as showing you what we're calling the __core features__ of the shipcloud api.
+To make it easier for you to start working with the shipcloud api and also to give you a better overview of the features we're supporting and we'd like you to integrate into your software as well, we wrote a handy [integration guide that you can download](https://www.dropbox.com/s/852p8n5qfpt7mfe/shipcloud_integration_guide_v_0_4.pdf?dl=0).
+In it, aside from what you can find here, we're also giving you a few pro tips to present your customers with a seamless user experience as well as showing you what we're calling the __core features__ of the shipcloud api.

 ## Authentication
 For developers to test their code before shipping it, we're supplying every account with test and